grem848/Database-Soft2020/Week 16/README.md

 ### c) Provide top 10 recorded out of the sorted result. (hint: use sort on the result returned by MapReduce)

-I might be a bit confused but I can't find any reddit data, and the assignment used twitter earlier?
+We might be a bit confused but we can't find any reddit data, and the assignment used twitter earlier?
-I don't see why we would use map reduce here, when aggregate does the job?
+We don't see why we would use map reduce here, when aggregate does the job?

-And since I couldn't find the reddit data, I used the tweets which do exist and have languages.
+And since we couldn't find the reddit data, we used the tweets which do exist and have languages.
 Problem is that the twitter data only has 5 languages, so a top 10 makes no sense

 ```js
 db.tweet.aggregate([